Solution

 IoT Energy Meter — WiFi, Cloud, No Gateway

-Titan is an IoT energy meter with built-in WiFi and Ethernet — no gateway needed.
+Titan is an IoT energy meter — a smart energy meter using IoT connectivity with built-in WiFi and Ethernet, no gateway needed.
 Class 0.5S accuracy, MQTT and Modbus protocols, edge computing on-device, and OTA firmware updates.
-Connect to any cloud platform or use the Tech OVN Energy Intelligence Platform for turnkey remote energy monitoring.
+Connect to any cloud platform or use the Tech OVN cloud Energy Management System (EMS) for turnkey remote energy monitoring.

 Titan IoT energy meter with built-in WiFi and Ethernet on DIN rail

-Six reasons Titan replaces traditional meters and gateways with a single connected device.
+Six reasons Titan replaces traditional meters and gateways with a single connected IoT energy meter.

 Built-In WiFi + Ethernet